-Is your data governance content (report requests, data dumps, data definitions, etc.) taking too long to produce or doesn’t seem to be as effective as they should be?
+Is your data governance (or data intelligence) content (report requests, data dumps, data definitions, etc.) taking too long to produce or does not seem to be as effective as they should be?
 Content is like a continual series of trains.
 Each must leave the crowded station on time to make room for the next one or the network quickly grinds to a halt.
 Are you using a committee for content review?
 In this post we’ll suggest a better way (non-committee) and provide actions to improve the content creation.

-Group collaboration at higher ed institutions has drawbacks when it comes to data governance.
+Group collaboration organizations (such as higher education institutions) has drawbacks when it comes to data governance.
 Soliciting opinions from a wide range of people not only fails to produce effective content – it’s also counterproductive and costly.
 A committee or a team of reviewers is likely to produce a neutered piece of content filled with technical jargon and disparate styles.
 Content deadlines are not met due to death by track changes or someone not completing their review.

 People are key in data governance.
 Institutions need to place content experts in charge of reviewing or approving governance related content – not committees.
 Every workday, hopefully those involved with data are submitting requests for reports, asking questions and reporting data quality issues.
 Don’t have too many cooks in the kitchen.
 You need one great cook for that meal or one great data steward for that data issue or content piece.